jdhova/Capstone/README.md

     However, this sector is also hit my lots of fraudulent  activities with losses hitting the Bank and Insurance companies.
     This Model will be:

-    1. Predicting if a credit card transaction is either fraudulent  or not based on transaction.
+    1. Predicting the Value of a prperty based on depdent variables( regression: contineous value).

-    2. Observing recurring fraudulent  transaction trends.
+    2. Data Wrangling to create more and better meaning into the data

-    3. Based on similar trends I will be creating a dashboard and solution which will minimize the obvious recurring fraudulent transactions.
+    3. Data Visualization to create indept analysis and data visal representation.